 Friday's shootings didn't deter a Lee Elementary School student play that evening.
 School officials felt the show should go on.

 "The kids spent weeks rehearsing and a good number of the really young ones weren't fully aware of what happened," McCandless said.
-"We felt the kids needed to go on stage
+"We felt the kids needed to go on stage with their performance."